Lwazi-Junior/CMPG-323-Project-1-Overview--39013219/README.md

 Each project will have detailed technical documentation, which will be linked here.
 The documentation will include the solution design, data flow diagrams, technical assumptions, wireframes, and more.

-- **Link to Project 1 Documentation**: [Link to Lean Documentation](#file:///C:/Users/kamoh/Downloads/Lean%20Technical%20Documentation%20LTJ_Nhlapo%20-%2039013219.pdf)
+- **Link to Project 1 Documentation**: [Link to Lean Documentation](#) file:///C:/Users/kamoh/Downloads/Lean%20Technical%20Documentation%20LTJ_Nhlapo%20-%2039013219.pdf

 ## References